 Timing is at the heart of a cashflow forecast.
 The important part is predicting when cash is paid or received.

-While Calxa provides the ability (in the Advanced Cashflow Settings) to adjust timing on an account by account basis, this isn’t necessary for most small businesses.
+While Calxa provides the ability (in the Advanced Cashflow Settings) to adjust timing on an account-by-account basis, this isn’t necessary for most small businesses.
 Even when it is needed, it’s generally on a small number of accounts.
 The standard cashflow settings create a profile based on the average debtor days and creditor days in the accounting system.
 This is updated every time there is a sync so it’s always using current data.

 Time Check: 22 minutes

 Now to the best part.
 I use the 3-way Forecast Report Bundle to produce a set of reports.
 This bundle includes the full cashflow forecast, balance sheet forecast and Profit & Loss Forecast.
 If you are finding the number reports overwhelming, you could exclude some reports and focus on the charts.
 Tailor the bundle so it gives you enough information to make decisions but without overdoing the detail.
 When you create the bundle, you have the option to choose not just which budget to use but also an Account Tree.
 Use this to configure the reports to provide a more summarised version if there is too much detail with all accounts shown.